uswds/uswds-site/pages/documentation/getting-started-designers/designers/overview.md

 For some users, it can be easier to [install the USWDS design kit for Figma directly from the Figma community](https://www.figma.com/community/file/1440921849343185329/uswds-design-kit-beta) instead of downloading the file from our GitHub repo.

-Additionally, this documentation site contains HTML mockups of common UI components designed to follow USWDS’s visual style guide.
+Additionally, the USWDS documentation site contains HTML mockups of common UI components designed to follow USWDS’s visual style guide.
 To view the specs of each design live on this website (padding, margins, stroke weight, line-height, and so on), use your browser’s developer tools.

 ### Retired design files
 USWDS no longer maintains the following design files.
 The most recent versions remain available for download at the links below.
 While USWDS is no longer maintaining these files, we'd love to hear from any teams that are using them and adding new components when new versions of USWDS are released.
 [Send us an email](mailto:{{ site.uswds_email }}).